How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Numerical Experiments

 In particular, $\mathcal N_0^\dagger(\cM_a)$ admits a zero eigenvalue, implying that the local mechanism $\cE'_A$ is not QLDP in the entanglement-free domain~\citep{guan2025optimal}, where the corresponding leakage level is $\varepsilon_a^*(0)=+\infty$.
 The same conclusion holds for the product mechanism $\cE'=\cE'_A\otimes\cE'_B$, and therefore $\cE'$ is not QLDP in unentangled cases.

-We now compute the ECLM-QLDP leakage level of $\cE'=\cE'_A\otimes\cE'_B$ with the entanglement entropy $s$.
+We now compute an upper bound on the ECLM-QLDP leakage level of $\cE'=\cE'_A\otimes\cE'_B$ as a function of the entanglement entropy $s$.
 By applying Theorems~\ref{thm:max-product} and~\ref{thm:min-product}, and following the same derivation as in Proposition~\ref{prop:qldp-exp-1}, we obtain the corresponding upper bound for the leakage level $\varepsilon^*(s)$ in the following proposition.

-\begin{proposition} According to Theorems~\ref{thm:max-product} and~\ref{thm:min-product}, The optimal ECLM-QLDP leakage level $\varepsilon^*(s)$ of $\cE'$ has the following upper bound
+\begin{proposition} According to Theorems~\ref{thm:max-product} and~\ref{thm:min-product}, the optimal ECLM-QLDP leakage level $\varepsilon^*(s)$ of $\cE'$ has the following upper bound